 By passing the new rule, important information about serious infections, as well as serious medical errors and acts of malpractice, would go unreported.
 The change would also incentivize hospitals to simply not report serious infections and errors, as they are currently required to do so, in order to avoid penalties.
 For many, these changes are unacceptable not only because they put patients’ lives at risk, but also because they provide fewer opportunities to hold medical providers accountable for errors and negligence.

 Fighting for Patient Safety

-At Shrager & Sachs, our Philadelphia lawyers are passionate about protecting the rights of victims and families who suffer harm as a result of negligence, including medical negligence.
+At Shrager, Sachs, & Blanco, our Philadelphia lawyers are passionate about protecting the rights of victims and families who suffer harm as a result of negligence, including medical negligence.
 In addition to fighting on behalf of patients and their loved ones following harm caused by medical malpractice, we also believe in the importance of preventing the safety problems that lead to those preventable mistakes and injuries in the first place – often through tougher legislation for things like mandatory reporting requirements.
 Doing away with those important rules subjects everyone to greater risks, and makes the fight for accountability in cases where infections and errors do occur tougher for victims.

 While protests continue and awareness is raised about the new proposed rule, our legal team continues to make ourselves available to victims and families in need.
 If you wish to discuss a potential medical malpractice or personal injury case, we invite you to contact us for a free consultation.